hayer969/dotfiles/dotfiles/Arch_settings/My wants.md

 + [ ] Hunt Showdown & Crossout should to be patched to work with proton/wine.
 + [ ] Could I activate windows code on virtual machine repeatedly?
-+ [ ] Gnome Boxes or VMware?
++ [x] Gnome Boxes or VMware?
 Where it stores virtual disks?
+     Answer:
+     VMware, we have more settings for pci passthrough.
+And don't forgot to set `chattr +c` for images folder
+     or just check it with `lsattr`, fedora should do it automatically
-+ [ ] Could I do flat layout of btrfs snapshots as on my arch?
++ [x] Could I do flat layout of btrfs snapshots as on my arch?
      What could be with grub after kernel updates?
+     Answer:
+     Yes, I can.
+If `/boot` and `/root` on the same subvolume it works as on arch.
 + [x] How can I do snapshots before system updating?
      Should I use shell script or somehow connect GUI updater and timeshift for example?
      Answer: